 Chronological American History in High School

 What do you do with a high school student who has been through two cycles of American history and thinks a third cycle would just be boring and unfruitful?
-Well, I spice it up and make sure he dives deep!
+Spice it up and make sure he dives deep!

 Teaching history in high school doesn't have to be dull!
 This post shares how to use a spine text alongside projects to make a great interest-based course.

-• We spend more time researching particular people and their shaping of events.
+• Research particular people and their shaping of events.

-• We spend more time reading opinionated articles and literature – then debating around the supper table.
+• Read opinionated articles to debate around the supper table.

 DK's Children's Encyclopedia of American History is a great addition to any upper level homeschool history course.

-After reading the chapter Exploration and Conquest, I asked Caleb to recreate the map of major explorations from the book.
-Then, I asked him to research and write a paper on the explorer who seemed most interesting.
-After that, I asked him to research the effects exploration (and eventually settlement) had on people who were native to America.
-We discussed and debated a bit around the supper table.
+After reading the chapter Exploration and Conquest, recreate the map of major explorations from the book.
+Then, research and write a paper on the explorer who seemed most interesting.
+After that, research the effects exploration (and eventually settlement) had on people who were native to America.
+Discuss and debate around the supper table.

-After reading the chapter about the Revolutionary War and the formation of a new nation, we took a break to go through David Barton’s American Heritage DVD lessons and these study questions.
-The DVD lessons took us about a month.
-That was time “off” of textbook studies, but still time very well spent.
-His final project was to write a speech about the discrepencies in modern history books.
+After reading the chapter about the Revolutionary War and the formation of a new nation, watch David Barton’s American Heritage DVD lessons using these study questions.
+The DVD lessons may take up to a month.
+Consider that “time off” from textbook studies, but time very well spent.
+Afterward, write a speech about discrepancies in modern history books.

 DK's Children's Encyclopedia of American History is a great addition to any upper level homeschool history course.

-I hope you can see that the spine, as amazing as it is, acts as a springboard for diving deeper.
-Our lessons aren’t necessarily planned far ahead of time because they grow organically from the lessons, my son’s interests, and other fabulous materials I already have on hand (like the notepack.)
+As amazing as a spine is, it should act as a springboard for diving deeper.
+Lessons don’t necessarily need to be planned far ahead of time because they oftengrow organically from the lessons, a student’s interests, and other fabulous materials you may find

-We will take two years to go through the entirety of American History using the encyclopedia as our spine.
-I’ll make sure that each chapter is followed with at least one good-sized project – research-based, notepack, etc. And, of course, great historical fiction and/or living biographies are part of any good homeschool course!
+Using the encyclopedia as a spine, expect to take a couple of years to go through it with the rabbit trails and assignments.
+Make sure that each chapter is followed with at least one good-sized, research-based project.
+Of course, great historical fiction and living biographies are part of any good homeschool course!

 Early American Living Literature Modern American Living Literature